strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 ### `settings` configuration object

-The `settings` object found in `./config/database.js` (or `./config/database.ts` for TypeScript) is used to configure Strapi-specific database settings and accepts the following parameter:
+The `settings` object found in `./config/database.js` (or `./config/database.ts` for TypeScript) is used to configure Strapi-specific database settings and accepts the following parameters:

 | Parameter        | Description                                                     | Type      | Default |
 | ---------------- | --------------------------------------------------------------- | --------- | ------- |